Meet The Board

 Peters

-After receiving his degree in Cello Performance from Northwestern University (USA), he started his career by becoming the youngest producer of the Chicago Symphony radio broadcasts in their history.
+After receiving his degree in Cello Performance from Northwestern University (USA), he began his career by becoming the youngest producer of the Chicago Symphony radio broadcasts in their history.
 Other notable positions in classical music include Midwest & West Coast booking agent for Columbia Artists Management, General Manager of the English Symphony Orchestra, and managing several artists through his own company, ABMC Productions.

 Dharmesh Rajput